HL7/cqf-recommendations/pages/documentation-approach-12-conceptual-knowledge-architecture.md

 </details>

-## **Separation of Concerns**
+## Separation of Concerns

-Separation of concerns is a design principle that creates a distinct and focused attention on each aspect of the domain or topic...”.[^1]  This concept has been used to address efficient and effective approaches in software engineering, particularly as they pertain to developing larger, more complex information systems. (ref)  Perhaps the most common application of this principle is to a three-tiered architecture (i.e. data, logic, UI) and corresponds to the [Tiers of Functionality](documentation-approach-07-tiers-of-functionality.html) <!-- Link to 07 !--> discussed in its own section.
+Separation of concerns is a design principle that creates a distinct and focused attention on each aspect of the domain or topic...”.[<sup>1</sup>](#1)  This concept has been used to address efficient and effective approaches in software engineering, particularly as they pertain to developing larger, more complex information systems. (ref)  Perhaps the most common application of this principle is to a three-tiered architecture (i.e. data, logic, UI) and corresponds to the [Tiers of Functionality](documentation-approach-07-tiers-of-functionality.html) <!-- Link to 07 !--> discussed in its own section.

 In healthcare, a notable and critical axis of separation is by kind of process, including: 1) patient clinicopathological (i.e., pathophysiological and correlated clinical manifestations) processes, inclusive of normal physiology (CPGCase); 2) clinical decision-making and corresponding care process abstracted from the specifics of a given care setting (CPGPlan); and 3) care delivery process or clinical workflow by which the care processes are carried out in the context of a specific care setting where multiple patients and healthcare professionals undergo, situational activities, which may be inclusive of the clinical information system or EHRs used, in part, to undertake these activities.
 The CPG-IG knowledge architecture is designed to respect the separation of these concerns as discussed below.